 Foundations of Continued Undergraduate Success (FOCUS) is a learning community that allows first-year students to discover more about themselves while building a foundation for a successful undergraduate experience.

-Students who participate in FOCUS are Regents’ Scholarship recipients who are pursuing degrees in the College of Agriculture and Life Sciences, College of Veterinary Medicine and Biomedical Sciences, the Texas A&M Health Science Center School of Public Health, or the Department of Biology in the College of Science.
+Students who participate in FOCUS are Regents’ Scholarship recipients who are pursuing degrees in the College of Agriculture and Life Sciences, College of Veterinary Medicine and Biomedical Sciences, the Texas A&M Health Science Center School of Public Health.

 Through professional staff guidance, monthly activities, peer mentoring experiences, and specialized academic support services, students build a collaborative community dedicated to enhancing their first-year experience at Texas A&M University.